ridhodwid/Leaflet.VectorTileLayer/README.md

 ```

 The AMD build comes with all dependencies included.
 If imported as an ES6
-module, you will need to make the dependencies available to your build
+module, the dependencies need to be made available to the build system, for
-system, for example:
+example:

 ```sh
 $ npm install @mapbox/vector-tile pbf